-- 60.-(I) For the purposes of legislation, the governor- Addigeneral nominates persons resident in India to be additional members members of his council (a). - (2) The number of the additional members of the governor- lative general's council is such as to the governor-general from [24 & 25 Vict. c.
-67, time to time seems expedient, but must be not less than ten ss.
-9, 10, and not greater than sixteen (b). - 33 & 34 Vict. c.
-3, (3) At least one-half of the additional members of the 8.3. governor-general's council must be persons not in the civil 55 & 56 Vict. c. or military service of the Crown in India, and if any such 14, s.
-1.] additional member accepts office under the Crown in India his seat as an additional member thereupon becomes vacant. - (4) The term of office of an additional member of the governor-general's council is two years. - (5) When and so long as the governor-general and his council are in a province administered by a lieutenantgovernor or chief commissioner, that lieutenant-governor or chief commissioner is an additional member of the council, in excess, if necessary, of the maximum number hereinbefore specified of additional members. - (6) The additional members of the governor-general's council are entitled to be present at the legislative meetings of the council, and at no others. - (7) The Governor-General in Council may, with the approval of the Secretary of State in Council, make regulations as to the conditions under which nominations may be made in accordance with this section, and prescribe the manner in which such regulations are to be carried into effect (c). - (a) The Legislative Council of the Government of India is an expansion of the Governor-General's executive council.
-Its cumbrous statutory description is 'the Governor-General in Council at meetings for the purpose of making laws and regulations.'
+- 60.-(I) For the purposes of legislation, the governorgeneral nominates and various bodies elect persons resident in India to be additional members of his council (a). - (2) The maximum number of the additional members of the governor-general's council is such as to the governorgeneral from time to time seems expedient, but must be not greater than sixty (b). - (3) At least one-half of the additional members of the gEdw.VII, governor-general's council must be persons not in the civil or military service of the Crown in India, and if any such additional member accepts office under the Crown in India his seat as an additional member thereupon becomes vacant. - (4) The term of office of an additional member of the governor-general's council is three years (c). - (5) When and so long as the governor-general and his council are in a province administered by a lieutenantgovernor or chief commissioner, that lieutenant-governor or chief commissioner is an additional member of the council, in excess, if necessary, of the maximum number hereinbefore specified of additional members. - (6) The additional members of the governor-general's council are entitled to be present at the legislative meetings of the council, and at no other.

+- (7) The Governor-General in Council must, with the approval of the Secretary of State in Council, make regulations as to the conditions under which and manner in which nominations and elections may be made in accordance with this section, and prescribe the manner in which such regulations are to be carried into effect (d). - (a) The Legislative Council of the Government of India is an expansion of the Governor-General's executive council.
+Its cumbrous statutory description is 'the Governor-General in Council at meetings for the purpose of making laws and regulations,' but it is referred to in the Indian Councils Act, 1909, and is usually described, as the Legislative Council of the Governor-General.
 It was constituted by the Indian Councils Act, 1861, in supersession of the legislative body established under the Act of 1853, and its constitution was modified by the Indian Councils Act, 1892 (55 & 56 Vict. c.
-14).
-The qualification of residence in India was added by the Act of 1802.
+14), and again by the Act of 1909 and the regulations made under it.
+The qualification of residence in India was added by the Act of 1892 and continued by the Act of 1909.